 12:00 NOON – Lunch.
 Nurses/Bottle.
 Afternoon nap.

 For lunch, I usually nurse him.
-I exclusively breastfeed him until he was six months old.
+I exclusively breastfeed for at least six months.
 If you start weaning earlier than 6 months, I recommend a lunch of a little porridge, possibly topped with fruit purée.
-He can have a little water in a cup.
-After lunch, he gets a little playtime and a nappy change before it’s time for his afternoon nap.

 4:00 PM – Nurses/Bottle.
 Nap.